 needle felting on?

-ok but I didn't find it to be dense enough.
-I now use
+This worked ok but I didn't find it to be dense enough.

-a high-density charcoal gray foam pad.
-It is much more firm than upholstery
+away.
+The foam I use is much more firm than typical

 Other Needle Felting Supplies